mercyarulappan/Led-control-using-Arduino/README.md

 # Led-control-using-Arduino
 ## AIM
 To design and implement a system for LED control using an Arduino microcontroller and a push button.

 ## COMPONENTS REQUIRED
-Arduino </br>
-Led </br>
-Resistance </br>
-Push button </br>
-Bread board </br>
-Jumber wire </br>
+Arduino ,Led ,Resistance ,Push button, Bread board, Jumber wire

 ## PROCEDURE
-Step 1 Connect all the componets as per the circut diagram </br>
+Step 1: Connect all the componets as per the circut diagram </br>
-Step 2 Open the Arduino IDE </br>
+Step 2: Open the Arduino IDE </br>
-Step 3 Go to file and select the new file option </br>
+Step 3: Go to file and select the new file option </br>
-Step 4 Type the program </br>
+Step 4: Type the program </br>
-Step 5 Go to file and select save option to save the program </br>
+Step 5: Go to file and select save option to save the program </br>
-Step 6 GO to sketch and select verify to compile the program </br>
+Step 6: GO to sketch and select verify to compile the program </br>
-Step 7 If no error, Connect the Arduino board to your computer using a USB cable </br>
+Step 7: If no error, Connect the Arduino board to your computer using a USB cable </br>
-Step 8 Select the correct board and port in the Arduino IDE </br>
+Step 8: Select the correct board and port in the Arduino IDE </br>
-Step 8 GO to sketch and select verify to upload the program in the Arduino board </br>
+Step 9: GO to sketch and select verify to upload the program in the Arduino board </br>
-Step 9 Press the push button and observe the LED's behavior </br>
+Step 10: Press the push button and observe the LED's behavior </br>

 ## THEORY